HsiehYuho/TSP/README.md

 * Please maintain a public and static function called *compute* in each algorithm.

-* Please maintain a while loop which serves as timer and will cut off when time exceeds cut-off time.

 * Please remember to use the following two APIs to update solution when you find out new better solution.